^

 Depression

-Until now, the criteria for assessing the nutritional status of a healthy and sick person have not been sufficiently developed and scientifically substantiated.
-Large population studies of the anthropometric indicators of the country's population are needed, taking into account the gender, age, patient's health and social factors.
-The existing classifications of the state of human nutrition, as a rule, are based on an estimate of the deviation of the actual body weight from its ideal (due, normal, calculated) value.
-However, the amount of body weight depends on many factors: age, constitution, sex, previous nutrition, living conditions, the nature of work, lifestyle, etc. According to the recommendations of FAO / WHO nutrition experts, the most simple, generally accepted and highly informative criterion for assessing nutritional status is the so-called body mass index (BMI) or the Quetelet index, calculated as the ratio of body weight (in kilograms) to growth (in meters) squared.
-Based on this indicator, many classifications of malnutrition have been constructed.
+To date, the criteria for assessing the nutritional status of a healthy and sick person have not been sufficiently developed and scientifically substantiated.
+Large population studies of anthropometric indicators of the country's population are needed, taking into account gender, age, health status of the patient and social factors.
+Existing classifications of human nutritional status are usually based on an assessment of the deviation of actual body weight from its ideal (proper, normal, calculated) value.
+However, body weight depends on many factors: age, constitution, gender, previous nutrition, living conditions, nature of work, lifestyle, etc. According to the recommendations of FAO/WHO nutrition experts, the simplest, most generally accepted and highly informative criterion for assessing nutritional status is the so-called body mass index (BMI), or Quetelet index, calculated as the ratio of body weight (in kilograms) to height (in meters) squared.
+Many classifications of malnutrition are based on this indicator.

-Assessment of the nutritional status of children over 12 years of age by body mass index
+Assessment of nutritional status in children over 12 years of age using body mass index

 Type of eating disorder